suefrontend/udacity-project-weather-journal-app/README.md

 1. Clone directory or download the zip file.

-2. Run the following command on terminal to download dependencies `npm install`
+2. Run `npm install` on terminal to download dependencies

-3. Run the following commend to open the server and start the app
+3. Run `npm run start` or `node server.js` to open the server and start the app

-`npm run start`
-or
-`node server.js`

 4. Go to `localhost:3000` to use the app